-3.6.1.
+- 3.6.1.
 Governing bodies may only borrow money with the written permission of the Secretary of State.
+The Secretary of State's general position is that schools will only be granted permission for borrowing in exceptional circumstances.

 - 3.6.2.
+In the context of the above paragraph, the use of credit cards, bank overdrafts, and finance leases constitute borrowing.

+- 3.6.3.
+The Secretary of State has, however, agreed to provide blanket consent to a range of the most common leasing activities, as set out in the IFRS16 Maintained Schools Finance Lease Class Consent 2024 and include leases related to the following:

+- IT equipment

+- Telephony

+- Catering and cleaning equipment

+- Furniture

+- Bathroom and sanitary items

+- Gym equipment

+- Groundskeeping equipment

+- LED lighting system

+- Minibuses and other vehicles for the use of the school

+- Temporary classrooms and equivalent structures (but not land leases they sit on which may require separate consent)

-In the context of the above paragraph, the use of credit cards, bank overdrafts, and finance leases constitute borrowing. - 3.6.3.
-Schools must seek advice from the local authority before entering into any contract where it acquires the temporary use of equipment.
-See section 2.4.1 on Leases. - 3.6.4.
-This provision does not refer to any loan schemes which the Council may decide to run in the future, or schemes made available by the Secretary of State currently including the Salix scheme.
+- 3.6.4.
+This provision does not refer to any loan schemes which the Council may decide to run in the future, or schemes that can be made available by the Secretary of State.